rogersheu/rogersheu/README.md

 Contributed to Synapse: Matrix homeserver.
 Matrix is an "open standard and communication protocol for real-time communication." https://github.com/matrix-org/synapse/pull/11157

+Changed a few lines of code to specify which platforms and versions can send a read receipt with an empty message body.
+Also wrote in some unit tests to ensure complicity.
+Went through standard code review.

 Scientific Work
 ==============